IsmaelRK/Voice-Navigation-Prototype/README_ENG.md

 customized history in the `set_gemini_api_settings()` function within `speech_recognition.py`.

-The code is primarily in Python, utilizing FastAPI to render a simple HTML page with an integrated JavaScript audio recorder.
+The code is primarily in Python, utilizing FastAPI, and rendering a simple HTML page with an integrated JavaScript audio recorder.
 This built-in recorder allows for API testing without relying on external services.

 In essence, it's an API that receives audio, sends it to another API for processing, and expects a JSON response.